TromsFylkestrafikk/ragnarok-ruter/SINK.md

 ## Usage

-This data can be used to identify mobile platform among our user base and identify high and low volume customers.
+This data can be used to identify mobile platform among our user base and identify big spenders.
 It can also be used to detect/point out time/periods with outage to give us an estimate of lost income.
 As this is the major source of income for Troms' part the business value is obvious.